John-bju/SIL-translation-test/README.md

 All documents need to be submitted in english, as crowdin will handle all translations to non-english languages.
 All documents should be in .fodt format and should only be added (or modifed) in `docs-en/fodt/(app builder name)/(file)` for example `"docs-en/fodt/SAB/Scripture-App-Builder-01-Installation-Instructions.fodt".`

 ###### Images
-Image in all documents are inserted via embeded links as opposed to containing the direct image file data.
+All images inside documents are inserted via embeded links as opposed to containing the direct image file data.
 This means that all documents in this repo do not contain any images, only a link that points to a seperate image file.
-For instance "docs-en/fodt/SAB/Scripture-App-Builder-01-Installation-Instructions.fodt" would look for an image at "docs-en/fodt/SAB/SAB01/example.png".
+For example "Scripture-App-Builder-01-Installation-Instructions.fodt" could contain a link to an image named "example.png" inside the same folder as the document.

 If a file with that name is not found at that location the document will display a broken link.
 The reason this repo uses this system is that it makes it very easy to replace images as there is no need to manually go through and re-insert each and every image.

 <!--- All images should be submitted to `images/(language)/(app builder name)/(image folder)` for example `"images/en-EN/KAB/KAB02".` or `"images/fr-FR/SAB/SAB03".` Images should also be numbered according to their order in a document.
 For example the first image would be named 1.png, the second would be 2.png, etc. This operates top to bottom and when images don't have a clear vertical order, left to right.